mikeizbicki/cmc-csci143/week_11/README.md

     1. Lots of debate about how these tools compare to postgres: https://news.ycombinator.com/item?id=12621950
         1. No one would think it's weird if you used any of these dedicated FTS engines for a project
         1. People who don't know postgres might think it's weird to use postgres, but most people who know postgres would think it's smart, especially if you're already using postgres
-        1. We'll (eventually) talk about an extension to postgres called pspacy (that I'm currently developing) that makes postgres more powerful than these NoSQL alternatives
+        1. We'll (eventually) talk about an extension to postgres called pspacy (that I'm currently developing) that makes postgres FTS even more powerful

     1. Examples: